blwsh/Slack-Workspace-Organiser/SECURITY.md

 ## Reporting a Vulnerability

-Please report any bugs you discover to ben@blw.sh (The maintainer).
+Please report any vulnerabilities you discover to ben@blw.sh (The maintainer).
 I aim to resolve issues within 24 hours.